A Brief History of Android: Company, OS Versions, Features

 Android 10

 Android 10 became the first version that has left behind iconic names related to desserts.
-Was it for a change in marketing strategy or lack of well-known sweets, Google decided to name the OS versions using a simple numeric system.
+Was it for a change in marketing strategy or a lack of well-known sweets, Google decided to name the OS versions using a simple numeric system.

 In 2019, this new version got several significant feature improvements, security and privacy updates, a range of new APIs, and support for foldable phones that were about to come.